noraa-july-stoke/yuzu/README.md

 # yuzu
-The default Authorrization manager for tangerine
+The default Authorization manager for tangerine

 ## Details TBD